You have helped bring mathematical thinking and active problem solving to life. Superintendent,

-After MLC implementation, the percentage of underrepresented minority (URM) students in Culver City High School who sat for the AP Calculus Exam increased.
-Specifically, URM students who sat for the AP Calculus Exam increased from 35% in 2013-14 to 52% in 2015-16 with no drop in achievement.
+After MLC implementation, the percentage of African-American students in Culver City High School who sat for the AP Calculus Exam increased from 35% in 2013-14 to 52% in 2015-16 with no drop in achievement.

-The percentage of underrepresented minority (URM) students’ math achievement on the California Assessment of Student Performance and Progress in El Segundo Unified School District has increased.
-Specifically, the percentage of African-American 3-8 and 11 graders who met or exceeded the state standard in math increased from 37% in 2014-15 to 52% in 2015-16.
+The percentage of African-American students’ math achievement in El Segundo Unified School District has increased.
+Specifically, the percentage of African-American 3-8 and 11 graders who met or exceeded the state standards in math increased from 37% in 2014-15 to 52% in 2015-16.

 There has been transformation in participating teachers’ teaching practices and their depth of mathematical practice.
 Teachers’ personal reflection and depth of conversation has moved to a meta-cognitive level.
 Superintendent,